DHTMLX/gantt-docs/data/desktop/loading.md

 2) The second way implies the usage of the [PHP Connector](http://docs.dhtmlx.com/connector__php__index.html) for loading data into Gantt.

--  On the server-side, realize the server script that returns data in the XML or JSON format (more on the server-side integration, see in the desktop/storing_with_connectors.md article):
+-  On the server-side, realize the server script that returns data in the XML or JSON format:

 {{snippet
 Loading from a database.
 Server-side code (data.php)